 Project Officer, Coalition on Domestic Violence Legislation in GhanaBio

 Ama is a professional social worker dedicated to promoting the welfare of the vulnerable in society.
 Ama is passionate about advocating for the rights of people living with disabilities, youth, orphans, refugees, older people, abused women and children.
-Ama has over seven years' experience as social worker in various capacities.
-Her skills also include project management and research, interpersonal, analytical and communication skills and the ability to adapt to changing and challenging circumstances.
+Ama has over seven years' experience as social worker in various capacities, with skills which include project management and research, interpersonal, analytical and communication skills and the ability to adapt to changing and challenging circumstances.

 Ama is currently the Executive Secretary of the Environmental Services Providers Association.
 She is also the treasurer for the 1993 Achimota School Year Group.
 Ama previously served as Director of the Department of Social Welfare in Ningo-Prampram District.
 She has worked with the Coalition on Domestic Violence Legislation in Ghana, Helpage Ghana and Women Initiative for Self-Empowerment.
 Ama holds Masters of Philosophy in Social Work and is a member of General Social Care Council, United Kingdom.
 Ama is interested in home improvement and is a volunteer-worker.